 You should obtain the official vehicle title history from each state where the vehicle was registered.
 Privacy laws have severely restricted the access people have to this information, but our office will be able to help obtain title histories once a decision has been made by our law firm to offer representation.

 How Our Office Can Help

 If you live in Oklahoma or New Mexico we can assist you directly as your auto dealer fraud attorney.
+We serve Tulsa, Oklahoma, and the surrounding areas of Sapulpa, Bixby, Owasso, Broken Arrow, and Claremore.
 If you live in another state, we have co-counsel relationships in many states and may be able to offer you representation with locally licensed counsel or a referral.